Field Trips & Independent Travel

 Taroko National Park

-An opportunity for relief from the urban crunch of Taipei.
-Students hiked through the mountains of Ilan on the eastern side of the island.
+An important repository of Taiwan’s biodiversity, with climates ranging from tropical to Alpine, Taroko offers an opportunity for relief from the urban crunch of Taipei.
+Students hiked through the mountains of Hualien on the eastern side of the island.

-The program in Thailand has provided students with the opportunity to study in both the bustling capital of Bangkok and the gateway to the mountainous north, Chiang Mai.
-Students have learned firsthand about Buddhism by visiting some of Thailand’s many temples and ruins.
-A holiday break has occupied the last two weeks in Thailand, giving students the opportunity to travel around the country.
+The program in Thailand provides students with the opportunity to study in the mountainous northern city of Chiang Mai.
+Students learn firsthand about Buddhism by visiting some of Thailand's many temples.
+Lectures by professors from the Institute of Southeast Asian Affairs (ISEAA) at Chiang Mai University include topics on gender and sexuality, politics, women in Buddhism and Buddhist art.
+A holiday break occupies the last two weeks in Thailand, giving students the opportunity to travel around the country.

 Wat Suan Dok

-The India term has investigated the dominant living religious traditions of India: Hinduism, Jainism, Sikhism, and Islam.
-The program has included lectures on and visits to the Gandhian Peace Foundation, the Taj Mahal, the Tibetan community in Bylakuppe, the Jain center in Sravanabelagola, Sufi and Sikh sites in New Delhi, Buddhist centers at Bodh Gaya and Hindu sites in Varanasi, among others.
+The India portion of the CRC program investigates the dominant living religious traditions of India: Hinduism, Jainism, Sikhism, and Islam.
+The program has included lectures on and visits to the Taj Mahal, the Golden Temple in Amritsar, the Tibetan community in Dharmsala, Sufi and Sikh sites in New Delhi, Buddhist centers at Bodh Gaya and Hindu sites in Varanasi, among others.

-One of southern India’s most important pilgrimage sites, Tirupati provided students with an opportunity to witness and participate in Hindu rituals alongside thousands of devotees.
+The most visited standing pilgrimage site in the world, Tirupati provides students with an opportunity to witness and participate in Hindu rituals alongside thousands of devotees.

-A visit to the Hare Krishna temple in Bangalore showed this “new religious” in the context of an established tradition.
-In addition to watching local Hindus include the temple in their worship circuit, we toured the kitchen for one of the largest food aid programs in the world: 850,000 meals a day.
+A visit to the Hare Krishna temple in Bangalore showed this "new religion" in the context of an established tradition.
+In addition to watching local Hindus include the temple in their worship circuit, students tour the kitchen for one of the largest food aid programs in the world: 850,000 meals a day.

-Travel within this “Goddess territory” outside Varanasi traced popular pilgrimage routes, included visits to a male and a female Aghori (specialists of Hindu Tantra), and exposed students to thousands of years of temple art and architecture.
+Travel within this "Goddess territory" outside Varanasi traces popular pilgrimage routes, including visits to a male and a female Aghori (specialists of Hindu Tantra), and exposes students to thousands of years of temple art and architecture.

 Turkey provides a rich opportunity to encounter the diversity within Islamic culture.
 Guided by a strong tradition of secularism in politics, Turkey exhibits a moderate, public Islam governed by a state ministry.
 At the level of private devotion, mystical Sufi traditions incorporate chanting and dance in a quest to embody their love of the divine.
 The Alevis, a religious minority, draw on strands of Shi'ism, Sufism, and the cult of Ataturk (the founding father of Turkish secularism) in their unique approach to Islam.